aspose-total/Aspose.Total-Products/total/en/cpp/conversion/flatopc-to-pps/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert FLATOPC to PPS or Online App" h2="Export FLATOPC to PPS within your C++ applications without using Microsoft Word&reg; or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+Converting from FLATOPC to PPS is a common requirement for many businesses.
+FLATOPC is a file format used to store data in a tabular format, while PPS is a presentation format used to create slideshows.
+Converting from one format to another is necessary to ensure that data is presented in the most effective way.

+<h2>How Aspose.Total Helps for FLATOPC to PPS Conversion</h2>

-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) consists of powerful file automation APIs that allows to automate FLATOPC to PPS conversion while using two of it's APIs.
-Load your FLATOPC using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) and convert it to HTML, then load the HTML via PowerPoint manipulation C++ API [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/) to create a new presentation, and save it as PPS.
+Aspose.Total for C++ is a powerful file automation API that allows users to automate the conversion of FLATOPC to PPS.
+It consists of two APIs: Aspose.Words for C++ and Aspose.Slides for C++.
+Aspose.Words for C++ can be used to load the FLATOPC file and convert it to HTML.
+Aspose.Slides for C++ can then be used to load the HTML and create a new presentation in PPS format.
+This process can be automated to save time and effort.
+Aspose.Total for C++ also provides a range of other features, such as the ability to manipulate documents, create charts, and convert between different file formats.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}